Friday, July 21, 2017

 Gilbert, whose Cornish Colony Gallery & Museum included the seventh wall, indicated: "You couldn't hang [any of] them on any wall.
 They'd bring the wall down."
 She judged the Gertrude Vanderbilt Whitney Murals art theft "no easy task," as a contracted jewel heist that "would need a moving truck and four people."

-studio for which Gertrude Vanderbilt Whitney commissioned Maxfield Parrish wall panels; south facade, Roslyn, Long Island: Year Book of the Architectural League of New York (1915), Public Domain, via HathiTrust
+studio for which Gertrude Vanderbilt Whitney commissioned Maxfield Parrish wall panels; south facade, Roslyn, Long Island: Year Book of the Architectural League of New York (1915), Public Domain, Google-digitized, via HathiTrust

 Detective Petz knew simpler scenarios: "It was a very secure location.
 At least that's what they [the gallery] thought.
 But every location has its weak points."